apache/qpid-interop-test/QUICKSTART.md

 ## 3. Install Source and Build

+This section describes building from source.
+To use containers, see [5.
+Containers] below.
-To use the optional javascript shims, install Rhea source:
+To use the optional javascript shims, install Rhea source.
+This should be done before cmake is run so that the souce can be discovered and installed:
 ```bash
 git clone https://github.com/amqp/rhea.git
 ```